omok/CoachCompanion/docs/implementation-roadmap.md

 5. **Metrics Collection**: Define and implement usage analytics from the beginning to understand feature adoption, identify pain points, and quantify the impact of new capabilities on user engagement.

 6. **Database Evolution**: Carefully plan for database schema evolution with migration strategies that preserve data integrity while accommodating the expanding data model required by advanced features.
+The current schema already includes good audit tracking with lastUpdatedByUser fields for all entities.